navatharaagi/AWS-Developer-Tools/README.md

 $ls  /*to check local repo cloned/not
 $cd <My-local-repo-name>
-$ls   /*lists files which were created in “Myrepo”, which cloned now -Now make some changes in local repo by creating a file “what_is_www”
+$ls   /*lists files which were created in “Myrepo”, which cloned now
+- Now make some changes in local repo by creating a file “what_is_www”
 $touch what_is_www
 $nano what_is_www   /*to edit file
 #!/bin/bash